rafalcode/bioinfgloss/aspects.md

 Phylogenies and denovo assemblies.

-De novo assebmlies can be very rough, and can resulted in a highly fragmented set of scaffolds or contigs.
-Typcially one takes the scaffods as the best finished product.
+De novo assemblies can be very rough, and can result in a highly fragmented set of scaffolds or contigs.
+Typcially one takes the scaffolds as the best finished product.

 To build a phylogeny one must try and find appropriate genes.
 In the case of prokaryotes there's a very strong consensus towards using the 16S rRNA gene.
+So finding the 16S gene in a denovo assebmly is a useful task.